 Metabolic health is intricately connected to everything.
-For this section, I want to give credit to Dr. Peter Attia.
+For this article, I want to give credit to Dr. Peter Attia.
 I learned more from his podcast The Drive than from my biochemistry classes.

 What is metabolic health?